tonycoz/perl-check/README.md

 which should create `libperl-check.so` in `build/`.
 You'll need the path to this and to `.perl-clang-tidy` in this directory.

-If you have multiple versions of `cmake` installed it seems to select the first `clang` it finds going by directory order, you can control that with `CMAKE_PREFIX_PATH`, for example:
+If you have multiple versions of `clang` installed `cmake` seems to select the first `clang` it finds going by directory order, you can control that with `CMAKE_PREFIX_PATH`, for example:

 ```
 export CMAKE_PREFIX_PATH=/usr/lib/llvm-20